-Hawaii has adopted its own classes of prohibited persons, and incorporated some federal prohibitions as state offenses.
-In Hawaii, no person shall own, possess or control a firearm or ammunition if he or she:
+Hawaii has incorporated some federal firearm restrictions under state law, and also enacted stronger restrictions on firearm access too.
+Under Hawaii law, a person generally may not own, possess or control a firearm or ammunition if he or she:

 - Is a fugitive from justice;

 - Is a person prohibited from possessing firearms or ammunition under federal law;

 - Is under indictment for, or has been convicted of, a felony;

 - Is under indictment for, or has been convicted of, any crime of violence.
 Crimes of violence are enumerated in Title 37 of the Hawaii Code that involve injury or threat of injury to another, including misdemeanor sexual assault and stalking1;

 - Is under indictment for, or has been convicted of, an illegal sale of any drug;

 - Is or has been under treatment or counseling for addiction to, abuse of, or dependence upon any dangerous drug, intoxicating compound, or intoxicating liquor;